brown2rl/polymer-tutorial/POLY101-m01/README.md

 	</platinum-sw-cache>
 </platinum-sw-register>
 ```
-- cache strategies (when resource fetching fails):
+-- cache strategies (when resource fetching fails):
 	1. networkOnly - sw doesn't do anything
 	2. networkFirst - look in cache if nothing from server
 	3. cacheFirst - load from cache first, then server if not found
 	4. fastest - go to both cache and server and use whatever loads fastest
 	5. custom - for profiling and configuring different geo regions
 - can create user-defined caching
-Messaging:
+-Messaging:
-- prompting for notfication in context of the app
+-- prompting for notfication in context of the app
-- push notifications/messaging
+-- push notifications/messaging
-- example:
+-- example:
 ```
 <platinum-push-messaging
 	title="A push message"